hhd-dev/hid-tools/README.md

 # HID-TOOLS

+> [!IMPORTANT]
+> For the needs of Handheld Daemon with regard to hid information, this library
+> has been replaced by the command `hhd.contrib hidraw` which now prints
+> a hid descriptor as well.

 hid-tools is a set of tools to interact with the kernel's HID subsystem.

 It is quite useful, but its printing options are limited for emulating controller